hollowfizz/beyond-hw/README.md

 ## Migration
 The project uses the Flyway database-migration tool for version controlling.
 The migration files can be found in the resources/db/migration path.
 New migration can created under /migration folder with the following naming convention: ```V2__migration_description.sql```
+In any case the database can be reverted to base with the following command: ```mvn flyway:clean -Dflyway.url=jdbc:h2:~/tmt -Dflyway.user=admin -Dflyway.password=admin```

 ## Containerization
 Added a Dockerfile to the project which build and package the project with ```maven:3-3-jdk-8``` and run the app with ```openjdk:8-jdk-alpine```.
 The Dockerfile runs the application with PROD profile therefore it's starts the migration on the "tmt" database.